 17. In the developing countries the general decline in death rates which has taken place in the past twenty or thirty years has not been matched by a comparable decline in birth-rates.
-The average rate of population growth in the develop ing countries is higher than in the economically advanced countries, and is generally between 2 and 3 per cent per year.
-In a country where the rate of natural increase comes to 2.5 per cent per year, the equivalent of 7.5 per cent of the national income must go into capital formation each year just to keep the challent of living from declining. $\frac{5}{4}$ A world population of at least 6,000 million is entire isaged by the 2000 A.D. and a tremendous investment will be required to meet the increased numbers.
+The average rate of population growth in the developing countries is higher than in the economically advanced countries, and is generally between 2 and 3 per cent per year.
+In a country where the rate of natural increase comes to 2.5 per cent per year, the equivalent of 7.5 per cent of the national income must go into capital formation each year just to keep the standard of living from declining.5/ A world population of at least 6,000 million is enisaged by the 2000 $A.D{+}^{-6/}$ and a tremendous investment will be required to meet the needs of these increased numbers.